ProvableHQ/leo/docs/rfc/005-countdown-loops.md

 }
 ```

-Having count down loop in the example above could improve readability and
+Having countdown loop in the example above could improve readability and
 usability of the language by making it more natural to the developer.

 However, if we imagined this example using countdown loop, we would see that